 Staying in the U.S. After the K-1 Entry

 The K-1 visa permits the foreign national to travel to the United States and marry their U.S. citizen sponsor within 90 days of arrival.
 Once married, the foreign national spouse may apply for adjustment of status to a permanent resident (green card holder).

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the K-1 Fiancé Visa Petition (Form I-129F), Non-immigrant Support Package (Form I-134), Adjustment of Status Package (Form I-485), and several other USCIS forms.
+We provide support for the K-1 Visa Petition Package (Form I-129F), Non-immigrant Support Package (Form I-134), Adjustment of Status Package (Form I-485), and several other immigration services.